Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Proposed Method

-\textbf{Stage II: Further correction with Langevin dynamics.} The guided diffusion process in the first stage yields a more effectively initialized distribution within the data manifold, bounded both above and below by a product of experts related to the original constrained optimization problem.
-In the second stage, we further use Langevin dynamics for accurate sampling from $\pi_{\beta}(x)$.
+\Cref{thm:concentration_warmup} indicates that the guided diffusion process in the first stage yields a more effectively initialized distribution within the data manifold, bounded both above and below by a product of experts related to the original constrained optimization problem.
+However, it is known that guided diffusion cannot accurately sample from the product of experts $q_\beta$ \citep{du2023reduce,garipov2023compositional}, see more details in \Cref{sec:guided-prod}.
+While additional contrastive training of a surrogate objective has been proposed \citep{lu2023contrastive}, in this work, we do not consider such complex corrections.
+Instead, we rely on ideas from MCMC literature to ensure convergence.

+\textbf{Stage II: Further correction with Langevin dynamics.} In the second stage, we further use Langevin dynamics for accurate sampling from $\pi_{\beta}(x)$.
 The gradient of the log-density of the data distribution $\nabla\log p(x)$ can be obtained by setting the time of the score function to 0, \ie~$s_{\theta}(x, 0)$.
 The unadjusted Langevin algorithm is then given by

 where $\Delta t$ is the step size and $z$ comes from a Gaussian distribution.
 In practice, we find that a constant $\beta$ is enough for this stage.
 When using the score-based parameterization $s_{\theta}(x,t)$, we cannot access the unnormalized log-density of the distribution.
 Therefore, we cannot use the MH correction step.
 Although the sampler is not exact without MH correction, it performs well in practice.